jexia/docs/docs/dataset/README.md

 </template>
 </CodeSwitcher>

-Once you have made a call, you will get a similar array of objects:
+After execution, you will receive an array similar to the following array of objects:
 ```JSON
 [{
     "id": "e0e17683-f494-4f33-8343-ffed792b324e",